EvatsugDnalloR/NotebookApplication/uml_diagrams/use_case_list.md

 The file has been exported to the directory chosen by the user.
 ### Main Scenario
 1. User has saved all the changes to the notebook content
-2. User clicks Export option through the menu bar
+2. User clicks the Export option through the menu bar
-3. System asks the user for the directory to export (default at Download folder)
+3. The System asks the user for the directory to export (default at Download folder)
-4. User didn't change the export directory and the file has been successfully exported to the Download folder
+4. User didn't change the export directory, and the file has been successfully exported to the Download folder
 ### Alternative Scenario
 1. a1.
 User didn't save the changes but still went to click the Export option through the menu bar\
 a2.
-System will automatically save the current changes for the user\
+The System will automatically save the current changes for the user\
 a3. continue by following step 3 in the Main Scenario
 <!-- 4 -->
 4. a1.
 User changes the export directory to his desired one\